Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Discretization of the continuous PDFs

 \section{Discretization of the continuous PDFs}

-To construct the flood frequency PDFs of Eqs. (\ref{eq:pTC}) and (\ref{eq:pNT}), $p_{TC}(\eta_{\max})$ and $p_{NT}(\eta_{\max})$, the flood responses in Eqs. (\ref{eq:petaTC_PS}) and (\ref{eq:petaNT_PS}) needed to be integrated over the probabilistic characteristics of the PDFs of Eqs. (\ref{eq:pTC_PS}) and (\ref{eq:pNT_PS}).
-Because these flood responses were obtained from numerical models, the continuous PDFs in Eqs. (\ref{eq:pTC_PS}) and (\ref{eq:pNT_PS}) had to be discretized.
-Accordingly, for both tropical and non-tropical storm events, the respective continuous PDFs were approximated using a discrete set of variables, each assigned a probability weight.
-These variables were then propagated through the flood response models, and the resulting flood depths were weighted to construct the final PDFs of the maximum flood depth per storm event.
+This appendix gives the discretization of the continuous driver PDFs of Eqs.~(\ref{eq:pTC_PS}) and (\ref{eq:pNT_PS}) into the weighted realizations of Eq. (\ref{eq:p_discrete}), together with the construction of the associated probability weights (Table \ref{tab:vars_params_weights}).

-The tropical cyclone characteristic PDF, $p_{TC}(\mathbf{x}_{TC})$, was quantized with respect to discrete JPM storm attributes, rainfall conditions, and soil moisture states.
-In particular, the JPM PDF, $p(\mathbf{x}_{JPM})$, was discretized into probability weights associated with the 645 synthetic storms developed by ERDC \cite{johnson2023coastal,nadal2022coastal}.
+For tropical cyclones, the continuous probability distribution $p_{TC}(\mathbf{x}_{TC})$ was discretized with respect to the JPM storm characteristics, stochastic rainfall realizations, and antecedent soil-moisture conditions.
+The JPM storm PDF, $p(\mathbf{x}_{JPM})$, was represented by the 645 synthetic storms developed for the Louisiana Coastal Master Plan \cite{johnson2023coastal,nadal2022coastal},

-where in the set $S_{TC}$ each storm (indexed by $i$) was characterized by a unique central pressure deficit, $c_{p,i}$, radius of maximum winds, $R_{\max,i}$, storm heading at landfall, $ \theta_{i}$, and landfall location, $x_{l,i}$.
-The discretized form of the continuous PDFs was expressed as
+where each storm is uniquely defined by its central pressure deficit, radius of maximum winds, forward velocity, heading at landfall, and landfall location.
+The continuous probability distributions were approximated as

-where $\omega_i$ represented the probability weight assigned to each JPM storm, 1/100 was the probability weight for each of the 100 Monte Carlo rainfall field samples, and $\omega_m$ denoted the probability weight for each soil moisture condition.
-The Dirac delta functions $\delta(\cdot)$ enforced the discretization, ensuring that variables took on specific values corresponding to discrete realizations of JPM storm attributes, rainfall fields, and soil moisture conditions.